ValentinC14/Projet-EDF/README.md

 One problem encountered during this step is the length of time it takes to complete a sheet.
 Indeed, all the graphs returned by the python code had to be copied and pasted on a word document.
 Furthermore, the execution time of the code was long and more than 15 graphics were present.
 So, I decided to automate the process by creating directly a local folder with all the pre-filled images and texts for each station.

+Here is one of our 650 Analysis Sheet provided to EDF : [EDF Sheet Fontannes]  (SHEET)

 <a name="s3"></a>
 ## Step 3 : Conclusion on criteria

 We must not forget that the goal was to provide quality criteria to EDF.
-The characteristics of each meteoscience station relative to its reference station are the following (averaged at different time steps): MAE, RMSE, MAPE, altitude, distance.
+The characteristics of each meteociel station relative to its reference station are the following (averaged at different time steps): MAE, RMSE, MAPE, altitude, distance.
 After extracting and specifying all these indicators, the goal was to choose the most qualitative stations.

 To do this, we performed an unsupervised learning algorithm (KMeans).We plotted in a 3D plane different indicators between them and then identified the indicators most likely to play on the quality.
+Here is an example of a 3D plot where each color correspond to a group.
+(EXEMPLE PLOT 3D)

-The results are summarized in the following table: (table du google slide)
+Finally, after some reflexions and analysis,results on criteria are summarized in the following table: (table du google slide)

 <a name="s4"></a>
 ## Step 4 : Machine Learning